davidpallmann/hashnode-backups/cl69bddx90a1my6nvgim26xvi.md

 4. Optional: add more date entries to the DynamoDB table if you wish.

 Congratulations!
-You've used AWS deployment tools for .NET and a deployment project to customize and deploy an application and database to AWS.
+You've used the AWS deployment tool for .NET and a deployment project to customize and deploy an application and database to AWS.
 Well done!

 ## Step 7: Delete the Deployment